-During the financial year there was no significant change in the company's state of affairs other than that referred to in the financial statements or notes thereto.
+During the financial year, a strategic organisational restructure took place to prioritise program delivery and sustainability.
+No other affairs other than that referred to in the financial statements or notes thereto.

 Events subsequent to reporting date

 There have been no items, transactions or events of a material and unusual nature likely, in the opinion of the Directors of the company, to affect significantly the operations of the company, the results of these operations, or the state of affairs of the company, in future financial years.